mitmproxy/mitmproxy/docs/src/content/concepts-certificates.md

 By default, mitmproxy will use `~/.mitmproxy/mitmproxy-ca.pem` as the certificate authority to generate certificates for all domains for which no custom certificate is provided (see above).
-You can use your own certificate authority by passing the `--cadir DIRECTORY` option to mitmproxy.
+You can use your own certificate authority by passing the `--set cadir=DIRECTORY` option to mitmproxy.
 Mitmproxy will then look for `mitmproxy-ca.pem` in the specified directory.
 If no such file exists, it will be generated automatically.

 ## Using a client side certificate

-You can use a client certificate by passing the `--client-certs DIRECTORY|FILE` option to mitmproxy.
+You can use a client certificate by passing the `--set client_certs=DIRECTORY|FILE` option to mitmproxy.
 Using a directory allows certs to be selected based on hostname, while using a filename allows a single specific certificate to be used for all SSL connections.
 Certificate files must be in the PEM format and should